raz-a/nwbeeriokart2025/README.md

 For this phase the **Top 2** racers will be placed in the winners' bracket, while the **Bottom 2** racers will be placed in the losers' bracket.

 > If there is a tie for 2nd place after the four races.
-A 5th race will be held using the Beerio Kart ruleset.
+A 5th race will be held using the Vanilla ruleset.

 ### Phase 3 (16 racers in Winners'/16 racers in Losers')
 This phase consists of **3** race heats.